flatironinstitute/figurl/doc/intro.md

   - Lazy loading of additional data objects
   - Live feeds (for real-time updates or curation)
   - Task backends (for on-demand computation)

+An optional backend service can be run in order to provide on-demand calculations and interacting with other advanced features of kachery-cloud such as live feeds.

 ## Example: Static plot